paying-services/demo-azure-function/README.md

 built int connector for function app on logic app doesnt support authentication so in our case we can do something like this

+# tips: we can also just create the post request block without authorization so we can skip most of this guide

 # how to fix it

 * request a token from entra id  endpoint manually
 * parse the json response from entra id
 * create a task with a post request to query the azure fucntion  put the acces_token in authorization bearer header

 which inherit that credentials required to be obtained from key vault , this step is also explained below